ExperienceM/ExperienceM/README.md

 - 👋 Hi, I’m @ExperienceM
-- 👀 I’m interested in ...pi and all cryptocurrency
+- 👀 I’m interested in ...Pi and all cryptocurrency
 - 🌱 I’m currently learning ... crypto
-- 💞️ I’m looking to collaborate on ... pi and crypto
+- 💞️ I’m looking to collaborate on ...
+Pi and crypto
 - 📫 How to reach me ... officialsolomonchuks@gmail.com
 - 😄 Pronouns: ...
 He
 - ⚡ Fun fact: ...
 Joker/lover